The Ultimate Guide to Understanding Fishing Hooks

 - Brazed Eye: Sealed with melted metal to prevent bending or breaking during a fight.

-- Needle Eye: Ideal for bait fishing as it allows easy threading of the hook through the bait.
+- Needle Eye: Ideal for bait fishing as it allows easy hook threading through the bait.

 - Tapered Eye: Preferred by dry fly anglers due to its weight-reducing design.